-The adoption of these new/revised standards and interpretations has no material impact on the Group's financial statements.
+The adoption of these amendments has no material impact on the Group's financial statements.

 (b) New/revised HKFRSs that have been issued but are not yet effective

 The following new/revised HKFRSs, potentially relevant to the Group's financial statements, have been issued, but are not yet effective and have not been early adopted by the Group.